 - Reading levels for the page,

 - Word lengths of sentences and other features of text on the page,

 - How simple or complex the stopwords* used upon a page may be.

 *Stopwords are the most frequently appearing words in a search engine’s index, and they often aren’t indexed because they appear so frequently.
 Some stopwords are more complex than others.
 Stopwords in U.S. English that indicate a page is simple and informal might include: “so, enough, just, in, needs, help, each, away.”
 Stopwords in U.S. English that might show a page to be more complicated and formal may include: “if, cause, while, way, though, which, us.”

 Yahoo and Topic Familiarity

 You may have seen the Yahoo!
 Mindset page (no longer available), which reranks search result pages based upon whether those pages are more commercial or more informational.
-After you enter a search, and see a results page in Yahoo!
-Mindset, you also see a slider bar at the top of the results that has the word “shopping” on one side and “researching” on the other, with a ball on the line in the middle that you can slide towards either end.
-If you slide that ball either way, the search results under it change.
+After you enter a search and see a results page in Yahoo!
+Mindset, you also see a slider bar at the top of the results that have the word “shopping” on one side and “researching” on the other, with a ball on the line in the middle that you can slide towards either end.
+If you slide that ball, either way, the search results under its change.
 Sliding towards “shopping” brings back more commercial sites.
 Sliding towards “researching” returns more informational sites.

 System and method for biasing search results based on topic familiarity